Ownership & Task Lifecycle Redesign

 SOLUTION

-How I worked — Phase 2Design the interaction model (TO-BE)
+How I worked — Phase 2Turning discovery into the interaction model (TO-BE)

-Then, I mapped the operating model at system level: where verification happens, how requests become tasks, and how exceptions escalate to Supervisor / On‑call with audit visibility.
+System operating model: where verification happens, how requests become tasks, and how exceptions escalate to Supervisor/On‑call with audit visibility.

 Lo-Fi Wireframes